Rodeo is made up of a wide range of riding and roping events that tests its competitor’s strength, skill, and durability.

-The most popular rodeo riding event and the most dangerous.
+Bull riding is the most popular rodeo event, and also the most dangerous.

-A loose rope straps a man's hand to a tonne of explosive power.
-Because the cowboy never knows what the animal beneath him is going to do next, he must draw upon his sharpest mental and physical abilities when trying to conquer this twisting tornado.
+During the event, a loose rope straps the competitor’s hand to a bull that holds a tonne of explosive power.
+The rider never knows what the animal beneath him is going to do next, and so they must draw upon their sharpest mental and physical abilities when trying to conquer this twisting tornado.

-To keep his position and balance, a bull rider is constantly grabbing for new holds with his feet and continually pulling up on the rope.
-The more powerfully a bull bucks and the faster he spins the more points the ride is worth.
+To keep their position and balance, a bull rider is constantly grabbing for new holds with his feet and continually pulling up on the rope.
+The more powerfully a bull bucks and the faster he spins, the more points the ride is worth.

 Considered the classic rodeo event, this competition is definitely not for beginners.

-There is a reason - the instinctive reactions required to keep in the stirrups, sense what the horse will do next and the ability to synchronise with the bronc’s movement- make this event one with no substitute for years of experience.
-Since there is nothing solid to hold on to, a cowboy can only stay in the saddle through timing and balance.
-The proven rider deliberately matches his spurring strides with the bucking bronc’s rhythm beneath him making the whole ride appear smooth.
+There is a reason this event is for the most seasoned of riders.
+The instinctive reactions required to keep in the stirrups, the ability to synchronise with the bronc’s movement and sense what the horse will do next, make this event one with no substitute for years of experience.
+And because there is nothing solid to hold onto, a rider can only stay in the saddle through timing and balance.
+The proven rider deliberately matches their spurring strides with the bucking bronc’s rhythm beneath them, making the whole ride appear smooth.

 An event that not only requires speed and agility, but also physical size and strength.